gamblevore/speedie/Documentation/OptimisationTricks.md

+### Prefer Integer IDs Over String IDs

+This is more for application-internal use, not end-users.
+If you have a human-readable data-format that you are processing...
+You may want to take actions based on the names provided.

+Using string IDs frequently is slower than integer IDs frequently!
+Just convert the `string` to an `int` using a `dictionary`.

+An example is parsing source-code.
+Or processing a file to drive robot commands.

+**Jeebox Example:**

+You have a multi-pass system parsing Jeebox...
+First validation, then clean-up, then actual processing...

+It makes more sense during validation, to convert the string ID to an integer ID.
+This way, you can more quickly process the items.

+On `Message`, there is a `.Tag` property, that allows 64K possible IDs. `.Flags` allows another 64K.
+Theres also the `.Obj` property that lets you store an object of any kind on the `message`, you can store anything you want on that object.

+If thats not good enough for you, you can replace the `message`'s name with a `MessageID` class, that acts as a string but also can carry extra information.

+The purpose of `MessageID` is to "share" information across all nodes of the same type.
+For example all `message` nodes with name "book" and type `@tmp` could share the same `MessageID`, you could place a function-pointer on that `messageID`, and then allow the message to process itself via that function-pointer.

+In fact you could place multiple function-pointers on those shared `messageID`, one for each different stage of processing.

 ### Use Bit-Tricks When Needed

 Bit tricks can really speed up code.
 For example... to check if a number is a power of 2 (1,2,4,8,16,etc)... you **could** test all 32 possibilities in a 32-bit unsigned-integer.